AndreMikulec/base/readme.md

 ```
 ### make: Warning: File '. . . /etc/i386/Makeconf' has modification time zzzzz s in the future

-Note: after the installation of R, upon a package install from source,
+Note, after the installation of R, upon a package install from source,
 that contains a source file in the sub-folder `\src`, the following message may occur:
 ```
 make: Warning: File '. . . /etc/i386/Makeconf' has modification time zzzzz s in the future